 Should Your Boss Get The Upgrade Instead of You?

 Apparently little has changed since I first asked the question “You are Upgraded.
 Your Boss is Not.
-What Do You Do?” here at The Gate greater than nine years ago.
+What Do You Do?” here at The Gate With Brian Cohen greater than 19 years ago.
 First, let us start with an excerpt from a discussion which I highlighted in that article:

 “So a bunch of us that work together that FLY everywhere were talking at dinner last night”, recalled FlyerTalk member iCorpRoadie.
 “We recounted a story when we all worked at the same company and FLEW EVERYWHERE for work.
 Once the CEO of the company was going to fly with us, well we were all upgraded to First and he wasn’t.
 At the time one of the co-workes and the CEO were not on good terms and told his supervisor that if anything was said about us all being in first and the CEO being back in coach, he would quit his job (at the time we were all at a point where we wanted to quit).